Wondering what the best Online Chinese Courses are? Here are the top courses you should take to learn Mandarin in 2022.

 ChinesePod is a little bit different from the rest on the list as it isn’t necessarily a “course” like the others.
-ChinesePod is essentially a podcast focused around Chinese, separated into different levels like Newbie, Elementary, Pre-Intermediate, Intermediate, Upper-Intermediate, and Advanced.
+ChinesePod is essentially a podcast focused on Chinese, separated into different levels like Newbie, Elementary, Pre-Intermediate, Intermediate, Upper-Intermediate, and Advanced.

 Learn Chinese in Short Episodes

 In other words, the lesson you listen to doesn’t require you to have listened to a prior lesson.
 For the most part, as long as your Chinese is loosely within the right level category, you will be able to listen to and understand what the presenters are saying on that topic.
 They may talk about food, shopping, or even something like Game of Thrones.

 The Verdict for ChinesePod

-ChinesePod is a great option if you are looking to for a fun way to mix up your Chinese learning.
+ChinesePod is a great option if you are looking for a fun way to supplement your Chinese learning.
 The episodes are long enough to keep your attention, the presenters are skilled at explaining the topics, and there is a massive library to listen to.